 1. Dried Fruit

 The high fiber content and nutrients might make dried fruit look like a healthy option but you might want to reconsider if your have Type 2 diabetes.
 Dried fruit undergoes dehydration which causes it’s natural sugars to get very concentrated.
-Though it’s a better snacking option when compared to cookies, it will still send your blood sugar soaring.
-Just have some fresh fruit like strawberries or grapefruit instead.
+Though it’s a better snacking option when compared to cookies, it will still send your

 2. White Rice, Bread, And Flour

 While most diabetics are wary of sugar, they usually don’t keep a tab on eating carbs.
 Low quality carbs like rice and foods made with white flour, like bread and pasta, act similar to sugar once the digestive process begins.
 This means that they with interfere with body’s glucose levels.
 Switching to whole grains such as oatmeal, barley, and brown rice will help in keeping the bad carbs in check.